 - Compile and report in a timely and accurate manner program statistics at designated intervals.

 - Conduct meetings, supervision, and training with program staff.

-- Evaluate and mediate clients concerns and complaints with direction from Center Director.
+- Evaluate and mediate clients concerns and complaints with direction from Director.

 - Manage caseloads per program expectations.
-Ensure accurate / timely documentation for client file.
+Ensure accurate / timely documentation for client files.
 Implement best practice standards related to concurrent and collaborative documentation.

 - Ensure provision and provide services as needed.